-I essentially created a loop of the image of the hand, rotating it in front of the virgin film that is progressively more and more imprinted upon, so you see the hand of a man who has died, who also fades, it is consumed and breaks up until just the skeleton of the image remains.
-The frame fills up more and more, until the screen is suffocated by the images and you see only flashing.
-I stopped there because I wanted to take the film in another direction, but the experiment is very interesting: you can continue until the image completely saturates the screen from being superimposed on this rotating loop and there is no room let for anything else.
+Actually, what I did was to have a loop made of the image of the hand, and then ran it through the camera putting it in front of some raw stock [that was loaded into the camera at the same time]; by rewinding the rawstock and running it again and again the image got more and more superimposed on itself so that you see the hand of a dead man, which then dissolves, it's consumed so that at the end just the skeleton of the image remains.
+The frame fills up more and more, until the screen is suffocated by the images and you see only a kind of glimmering.
+I stopped there because I wanted to take the film in another direction, but the experiment is very interesting: you can continue until the image completely saturates the screen by being superimposed upon itself by this repeating loop and there is no room let for anything else.
 Everything closes and fades because the image has consumed itself.